dmyma/iOS-interview/README.md

 Value Types and Reference Types A major difference between enums and structs, on the one hand, and classes, on the other, is that enums and structs are  value types, whereas classes are  reference types.
 A value type is  not mutable in place, even though it seems to be.
 For example, consider a struct.
 A struct is a value type:

+What is let and var in Swift?
+What is Optional in Swift and nil in Swift and Objective-C?
+What are properties and instance variables in Objective-C and Swift?
+What is a protocol (both Obj-C and Swift)?
+When and how is it used?
+What is a category/extension?
+When is it used?
+What are closures/blocks and how are they used?
+What is MVC?
+What are Singletons?
+What are they used for?
+What is Delegate pattern in iOS?
+What is KVO (Key-Value Observation)?
+What does iOS application lifecycle consist of?
+What is View Controller?
+What is its lifecycle?

+What are the challenges in working with UI on iOS?
+What do you use to lay out your views correctly on iOS?
+What are CGRect Frames?
+When and where would you use them?
+What is AutoLayout?
+When and where would you use it?
+What are compression resistance and content hugging priorities for?
+How does AutoLayout work with multi-threading?
+What are the advantages and disadvantages of creating AutoLayouts in code versus using storyboards?
+How do you work with storyboards in a large team?
+How do you mix AutoLayout with Frames?
+What options do you have with animation on iOS?
+How do you do animation with Frames and AutoLayout?
+How do you work with UITableView?
+How do you optimize table views performance for smooth, fast scrolling?
+How do you work with UICollectionView?
+How do you work with UIScrollView?
+What is UIStackView?
+When would you use it and why?
+What alternative ways of working with UI do you know?
+How do you make a pixel-perfect UI according to a designer’s specs?
+How do you unit and integration test UI?
+Step Seven: Beyond MVC.
+Design Pattens, Architecture, FRP, and Dependencies Management.
+What design patterns are commonly used in iOS apps?
+What is MVC?
+What is MVVM?
+What are the common layers of responsibility that an iOS application has?
+What are SOLID principles?
+Can you give an example of each in iOS/Swift?
+How do you manage dependencies in iOS applications?
+What is Functional Programming and Functional Reactive Programming?
+What are the design patterns besides common Cocoa patterns that you know of?

 <img src="Lifecycle.png" width="301" height="400"> <img src="PushNotifications.png" width="301" height="400">
 ## Memory Management